alanrogers/eghop/src/suggested.md

     Greenland.
 Additionally, we see substantial ancestry from elsewhere in Europe entering Scandinavia during the Viking Age."

-1. [Petr et al. 2020][petr20:biorxiv] The evolutionary history of Neandertal and Denisovan Y chromosomes.

-  * "We find that the Denisovan Y chromosomes split around 700 thousand years ago (kya) from a lineage shared by Neandertal and modern human Y chromosomes, which diverged from each other around 370 kya.
-The phylogenetic relationships of archaic and modern human Y chromosomes therefore differ from population relationships inferred from their autosomal genomes, and mirror the relationships observed on the level of mitochondrial DNA.
-This provides strong evidence that gene flow from an early lineage related to modern humans resulted in the replacement of both the mitochondrial and Y chromosomal gene pools in late Neandertals.
-Although unlikely under neutrality, we show that this replacement is plausible if the low effective population size of Neandertals resulted in an increased genetic load in their Y chromosomes and mitochondrial DNA relative to modern humans."

-1. [Tashkent et al. 2020][tashkent20:g] Analysis of haplotypic variation and deletion polymorphisms point to multiple archaic introgression events, including from Altai Neanderthal lineage.

-  * "We present a comprehensive analysis of the unusually divergent haplotypes in the Eurasian genomes and show that they can be traced back to multiple introgression events.
-In parallel, we document hundreds of deletion polymorphisms shared with Neanderthals.
-A locus-specific analysis of one such shared deletion suggests the existence of a direct introgression event from the Altai Neanderthal lineage into the ancestors of extant East Asian populations."

 1. [Brandt et al 2018][brandt18:g3] The Effect of Balancing Selection on Population Differentiation: A Study with HLA Genes.